lancedb/hf-upload-demo/README.md

 ## Optional: Reset the Hub Repo

-If you want to replay the full demo from scratch on the Hub:
+If you want to reproduce the full demo from scratch on the Hub, delete the existing repo and recreate it:

 ```bash
 hf repos delete lancedb/magical_kingdom --repo-type dataset
 hf repos create lancedb/magical_kingdom --repo-type dataset
 ```

+Then, work through the steps describe above.
+Have fun uploading your Lance datasets on Hugging Face!